What are short-term disability benefits and why are they important?

 When should I file a claim?

-Generally, STD benefits have taxes withheld.
-For more information about your specific situation, you may wish to consult with your tax advisor.
+Generally, short-term disability benefits have taxes withheld.
+A tax advisor can provide more information about your specific situation.

-Are there any other factors that may affect the benefit payment I receive?
+Could any other factors affect the benefit payment I receive?

 - Social Security disability benefits payable to you or your dependents